Adhesive Application - Machines and Tools

 Types of clamps.
 Clamping rules

-From what I knew from high school mechanics shop the vise was a fixed clamping device, and the clamps - movable devices.
+From what I knew from high school mechanics shop the vise was a fixed clamping device and the clamps - movable devices.
 Now I discover that the names get mixed up, with the term vise also being used for clamps, the fixed one being the bench vise.
-If you need clamps and want to buy them you will find various models, each with several sizes:
+If you need clamps and want to buy them you will find various models, each in several sizes:

 • threaded fastening clamps